SimformSolutionsPvtLtd/flutter_credit_card/README.md

 # Flutter Credit Card

-A Fluter package allows you to easily implement the Credit card's UI easily with the Card detection.
+A Flutter package allows you to easily implement the Credit card's UI easily with the Card detection.

 ## Preview